drfranknlee/udc-for-image-analytics/scenario3/index.md

 <img src=recording/T101389-Scenario3-publish-data-from-wkc-to-ws-project.png>

 Once landed in Watson Studio, there will be many options to analyze and visualize the data asset.
-Here you can try Data Refinery function to analyze and visualize the manifest.
+Here you can use Data Refinery function to refine the manifest.

 <img src=recording/T101389-Scenario3-data-refinery-refine.png>

+Then the refined manifest can be visualized using many of the built-in graphical visualization engines

 <img src=recording/T101389-Scenario3-data-refinery-visualize.png>